fernom/ambient/kyyrma.md

 The stretched out track sounds more like shrieking mandrakes then the type of howl I had in mind, but let's go on ahead and cut a few good shrieks out from there.

 3\.
 Highlight and use Ctrl + X and Ctrl + V to place a total of three individual shrieks on their own track, and then close the remaining power tool track.
-[This is what the result should look like.](http://www.student.oulu.fi/~mkyyro/isolated_shrieks.jpg)
+[This is what the result should look like.](http://www.student.oulu.fi/~mkyyro/isolated_shrieks.jpg) [BROKEN LINK]

 4\.
 Slow down the shrieks by individually applying Change Speed on all of them: highlight a single shriek and then change the speed by -30 to -50 percent.